juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 Office 365 (productivity suite) – Microsoft Planner was used for kanban-style project tracking; Microsoft Excel for cleaning/preparing CSV datasets and daily work logs; Microsoft Outlook for advisor communication and milestone updates; Microsoft Forms for creating/distributing user feedback survey to gather insights about the app.

+Jupyter Notebook (interactive data science and scientific computing) - used for machine learning model training, data preprocessing, algorithm benchmarking, and visual data analysis for the app.

 ## Author

 * **Juan Carlos Katigbak** - *Initial work to Final work* - (https://github.com/juancarloskatigbak8)